Tesla reports surprise increase in car sales in the third quarter

 The company reported Thursday that sales in the three months through September rose 7% compared to the same period a year ago.
 The gain follows two quarters of steep declines as people turned off by CEO Elon Musk's foray into right-wing politics avoided buying his company's cars and even protested at some dealerships.

+“I don’t think most people are any more enamored with Elon now that they were a few months ago," said Telemetry Insight's Sam Abuelsamid.
+"I expect this is more a blip for Tesla than the restart of growth.”

+Even one of the biggest bulls on Wall Street, Dan Ives of Wedbush Securities, was cautious in his assessment, saying there were lingering "demand issues.”

-Sales rose to 497,099 vehicles, compared with with 462,890 in the same period last year.
+Still, it was a blowout number with sales hitting 497,099 vehicles versus 462,890 in the same period last year.
 Analysts expected sales to fall slightly to 456,000, even with a boost from customers seeking to use the electric vehicle incentive.

-Tesla stock rose nearly 2% to $468.52 in early morning trading on the news.

 Investors have been optimistic about the company in recent weeks, sending the stock up 34% in September alone.
 They are betting Musk’s planned new cheaper version of his bestselling Model Y will recharge sales.
 He had promised that car earlier this year.
 Now the launch is expected in the current quarter or early next year.